interplaynetary/free-association/src/lib/commons/v5/free-association.md

 ### What is Recognition?

-**Your-Recognition** = Your acknowledgment of others who contribute to your well-being
+**Your-Recognition** = Your acknowledgment of others who contribute to your self-actualization

 **Your-Total-Recognition** = 100%

 You divide your recognition among the people whose contributions matter to you.
-Think of it like: "Of all the people helping me live well, how much does each person contribute?"
+Think of it like: "Of all the people helping me realize my potential and live the life I want, how much does each person contribute?"

+**Key properties of recognition:**
+- Always represents a share/portion/percentage of your total recognition (100%)
+- **Non-transferable** - unlike shares or equity that can be traded, you cannot sell or transfer your recognition to others
+- **Dynamically (re)adjustable** - you can change your recognition as relationships and contributions evolve
+- **Not limited to direct personal consumption** - you can recognize those contributing to broader social values and needs you care about (e.g., environmental work, community infrastructure, education for others)

 **Example:**
 - You recognize Alice (40%), Bob (35%), Carol (25%)